Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-General-Settings.md

 For each SpiraApp in the list you see:

 - Its icon and name
-- The author orgnanization (e.g. Inflectra Corporation)
+- The author organization (e.g. Inflectra Corporation)
 - A short summary description of what the SpiraApp does
 - If the SpiraApp has been enabled for this product (in the screenshot above 3 of the 4 SpiraApps are Enabled)
 - Available operations